 Roasting brings out the essential sweetness in root vegetables and creates a crispy brown exterior.

-How-to: scrub vegetables clean. leave the skin on for more fiber, or peel instead.
-Cut vegetables into bite-sized pieces. toss with olive oil to coat lightly and evenly.
-Put veggies in a shallow roasting pan or on a baking sheet. sprinkle with salt, ground black pepper, chopped herbs or spices to taste.
-Roast in hot oven (375 to 425oF) until vegetables are tender and browned, about 30 minutes.
+How-to: Scrub vegetables clean; leave the skin on for more fiber or peel instead.
+Cut vegetables into bite-sized pieces.
+Toss with olive oil to coat lightly and evenly.
+Put veggies in a shallow roasting pan or on a baking sheet.
+Sprinkle with salt, ground black pepper, chopped herbs or spices to taste.
+Roast in hot oven (375 to 425 degrees) until vegetables are tender and browned, about 30 minutes.

 Mashed Root Veggies